 Launching and growing a business as a woman or multicultural entrepreneur has never been easy, in large part due to a persistent lack of access to capital, an issue we have researched at length.
 But the COVID-19 pandemic has posed even more problems for founders, as they try to navigate everything from supply chain disruptions and travel bans to lockdowns and recession.

-The founders in the fourth cohort of our Multicultural Innovation Lab, an accelerator for multicultural and women-led tech and tech-enabled startups, have faced unique challenges in this new environment.
+The founders in the fourth cohort of our Morgan Stanley Inclusive Ventures Lab, an accelerator for multicultural and women-led tech and tech-enabled startups, have faced unique challenges in this new environment.
 They have also found ways to survive—and even thrive—thanks to a combination of luck, meticulous planning, and an ability to pivot quickly, as well as invaluable support and advice from their mentors at Morgan Stanley.

 Take Isabel Khoo, the founder of Noodie Foods, which makes healthy, gourmet, shelf-stable meals that are a far cry from your average supermarket selection.
 Khoo came up with the idea for their first product, a healthy instant noodle, after spending many long nights at Harvard Business School eating cup noodles—and then discovering just how unhealthy it was: “I didn’t realized all instant noodles are fried and I was waking up with a sodium headache.”